Scavenger Hunt Ideas

 Like go to a certain gas station and help someone get gas and wash his or her windows.
-Go to another business and sing a song, etc. Not only is it different by going to all these various locations, but then they each watch the other's film to verify what was done and have some refreshments and laughs.
+Go to another business and sing a song, etc. Not only is it different by going to all these various locations, but then they each watch the other's video to verify what was done and have some refreshments and laughs.
 You can change this any way you like to fit your group and/or location.

 A couple of years ago, I organized a fun car rally/scavenger hunt for the staff at work.
 I concentrated on the hunters gathering information rather than things, so as not to disrupt the activities in stores and other businesses.
 Scavengers were asked to get dates from a building cornerstone and a gravestone, an inscription from a building lintel and a gravestone, to count the number of seats in a restaurant and the number of overhead light standards on a bridge, to identify historic community landmarks, etc.